 By entering the name you want to use in the search form, you’ll be able to see if there’s another business already using the name that you want.
 You can’t use a name, by the way, that’s the same or deceptively similar to another existing LLC’s name.

-3. Identify the name you want to use for your new LLC
+4. Check if the name you want for your LLC is available

 - Acme Explosives Limited Liability Company